Welcome to the website of Sarah Gristwood – best-selling biographer, historian, and broadcaster.

 She is regularly quoted by platforms and publications from Vanity Fair to the Daily Express and Fox News.
 She has contributed to many television documentary series on cinema and fashion as well as history and the monarchy.
 Programmes such as The Royal House of Windsor, Inside Westminster Abbey, Inside St Paul’s Cathedral, Inside Balmoral and Secrets of the National Trust with Alan Titchmarsh all continue to be repeated regularly.

 A Fellow of the Royal Historical Society and of the RSA, Sarah has been shortlisted for both the Marsh Biography Award and the Ben Pimlott Prize for Political Writing.
-She lives in London and Kent with her husband, the film critic Derek Malcolm.
+She lives in London and Kent.